Devota: Feast day

 Her cult became important to Monaco and the Grimaldis.
 Since 1874 it has been the custom that on the evening before her feast day a symbolic fishing boat is brought in procession into Port-Hercule and set alight outside the Église Sainte Dévote.
 This is followed by a fireworks display that lights up Port-Hercule.

 On January 27, Mass is celebrated in the Cathedral of Our Lady of the Immaculate Conception attended by Prince Albert II and Princess Charlene.
 It is followed by a Solemn Procession of the Relics, to request protection for the Royal Family and the Principality.
 Receptions in the Monte Carlo Opera House also take place.
-Albert II, Prince of Monaco participates in this ceremony.

 In 2014 the Monegasque Rugby Federation, in association with the Princess Charlene of Monaco Foundation, organized the Saint Devota Rugby Challenge.
 Including teams from Spain and Italy, the free program includes educational workshops and circuits for disabled children, to introduce them to the game.